Salt & Wind Travel

 The Blends Are Different

 The main grape in both appellations is Sangiovese.
-While Chianti Classico must be made from at least 80 percent Sangiovese grapes, the minimum is only 70 percent in Chianti.
-Also, Chianti Classico only allows red grapes but Chianti allows up to 10 percent white grape varieties.
+While Chianti Classico must be made from at least 80 percent Sangiovese grapes, the minimum requirement for Chianti is only 70 percent.
+Additionally, Chianti Classico is limited to red grapes, whereas Chianti allows up to 10 percent white grape varieties.

 One Of The Most Revered Appellations

 Chianti Classico has the largest growing area out of all the subregions and, as such, is the easiest to find.
-Some people mistakenly believe that because it’s called “Classico” or classic, it’s better than the other types of Chianti.
-This is, however, not the case; it simply refers to the classic area where the first Chiantis were blended and made.
+Some people mistakenly believe that because it’s called “Classico” or “classic,” it’s better than other types of Chianti.
+This, however, is not the case; it simply refers to the classic area where the first Chiantis were blended and produced.

 The Gallo Nero Label